kyma-project/telemetry-manager/docs/contributor/arch/007-log-pipeline-otlp-output.md

                 value: https://backend.example.com:4317
 ```

-Existing Fluent Bit backed features, including log enrichment, namespace, and container filtering, will be reimplemented using OTel Collector.
+Existing Fluent Bit-backed features, including log enrichment, namespace, and container filtering, will be reimplemented using OTel Collector.
 While OTel Collector supports a rich set of features, certain Fluent Bit specific features, like custom filters, will not be compatible with the new `OTLP` output.
 Kyma users will still be able to use the old `HTTP` output for some time, but it will be deprecated and eventually removed.